bendikf/go-terminal-game/README.md

 The aim of the project was to learn .NET/C# (I was ready for a more challenging exercise after tackling [Tic Tac Toe](https://github.com/bendikf/tic-tac-toe)).

-The test projects were written using [MSTest](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-mstest-intro), [NUnit](https://nunit.org/) and [xUnit](https://xunit.net/) respectively.
+The test projects were written using [MSTest](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-mstest-intro), [NUnit](https://nunit.org/) and [xUnit](https://xunit.net/) respectively (to be committed...).
 The aim of each of the test projects was to familiarise myself with a different unit-testing framework.

 ## Introduction to Go